open solar microgrids

 Our deployment considers key three layers every school should have:

 clean and autonomous energy, internet access, and education technology

-We envision a 100% open-source platform providing a full-stack solution for transactive microgrids and its participants; built through crowd collaboration.
+We are working on a 100% open-source platform providing a full-stack solution for financing microgrids; built through crowd collaboration.
 We are currently focusing on blockchain use-cases and interoperability to unlock trusted impact investments.

-The project will include in-house developments at both the MiT MediaLab and the Yale Openlab, and on-site deployments in Puerto Rico, which will act as living labs to study the merits of blockchain technology in enabling community-owned energy economies.
+The project includes in-house developments at both the MiT MediaLab and the Yale Openlab, and on-site deployments in Puerto Rico, which acts as living labs to study the merits of blockchain technology in enabling community-owned energy economies.

 A MODEL TO FINANCE SOLAR MICROGRIDS, TRIGGER VIRAL REPLICATION AND LOCAL ECONOMIC EMPOWERMENT

 PUERTO RICO: from crisis to opportunity